tbnobed/stagelink/replit.md

 # Overview

-Virtual Audience Platform is a professional live streaming solution built with React and Express that enables real-time video publishing and audience interaction capabilities.
-The application provides a comprehensive streaming platform with WHIP/WHEP protocol support, live chat integration, and QR code generation for easy session sharing.
-Users can generate streaming links, manage guest sessions, and interact with live video streams through an intuitive web interface.
+Virtual Audience Platform is a professional live streaming solution that provides both a modern React web application and standalone HTML files for SRS server deployment.
+The platform enables real-time video publishing and audience interaction with WHIP/WHEP protocol support, live chat integration, and QR code generation for easy session sharing.
+Users can generate streaming links, manage guest sessions, and interact with live video streams through both the React interface and static HTML pages.

 # User Preferences